 Silas Konja, an MSU sophomore who studies environmental engineering, spoke about using their vote as a precaution against other candidates.

-“Like, a trans person, Trump’s very scary to me,” Konja said.
+“Like, as a trans person, Trump’s very scary to me,” Konja said.
 “And so like, I want to vote for someone where – I want to ensure that I can live in this country, you know, as a trans person.”

 Similar concerns over LGBTQ+ rights were expressed by Erinn Brancheau from Howell.